orchidsoftware/orchid.software/source/en/docs/index.md

 section: main
 ---

-## Welcome

-This guide contains reference information for creating business applications using the platform, while does not explain framework documentation.
-If you are already familiar with it, read the following chapters, otherwise, recommend reading the “Laravel” documentation from beginning to end on [laravel.com](http://laravel.com).

-> To suggest improvements to this tutorial, [create a new issue](https://github.com/orchidsoftware/orchid.software/issues).
-If you have questions or find a documentation error, please show the chapter and accompanying the text to show an error.

 ## Introduction

 ** ORCHID ** is a tool of sped up development open source (MIT license), to create applications in the style of administration.
 It abstracts common business application templates so that developers can easily implement beautiful and elegant interfaces with little effort.